 Option 1: Completely surrender control of your investment commentary

 If investing isn’t a core part of your firm’s expertise, you may not feel the need to express insights specific to your firm or your portfolios.
 In this case, you can simply buy ready-to-use commentary or commission a trusted financial writer to create the market recap and outlook that goes to your clients.

 Buying commentary from a provider who sells the same text to multiple clients is likely to be easy on your budget.
-You can find the names of providers on my list at “Ready-to-use content for financial advisors.”

 Alternatively, there are writers—not me—who specialize in writing marketing commentary based on their own research.
 Both the content providers and the writers may allow you to customize their content.
 Before you edit or slap your name on their content, check the terms of your agreement with the provider.